THE MISSION OF HOPE

 The Foundation of HOPE grew out of Christian Associates of Southwest Pennsylvania’s (CASP) former chaplaincy program.
 CASP incubated, fostered, and nurtured the growth of HOPE.
 The two organizations continue to work closely with one another as partners in ministry.

-The Foundation of HOPE offers incarcerated individuals and returning citizens the opportunity for a new life by offering three distinct elements of a continuum of care: Chaplaincy, Pre-Release, and Aftercare.
+The Foundation of HOPE offers incarcerated individuals and returning citizens the opportunity for a new life by offering three distinct elements of a continuum of care: Chaplaincy, Pre-Release, and Reentry.
 We offer chaplaincy services and pre-release programs in the Allegheny County Jail.
-Our Aftercare office on Pittsburgh’s North Side serves returning citizens coming out of county, state, and federal institutions.
+Our Reentry office on Pittsburgh’s North Side serves returning citizens coming out of county, state, and federal institutions.
 The Foundation of HOPE also has a diversion program for youths.
 This program addresses the needs of youths who commit non-violent, low- to medium-level offenses, keeping them out of the cycle of adjudication and incarceration.

 The goals of the programs are accomplished through counseling, religious services, discipleship, practical resources and referrals, life skills education within and outside the jail, choice awareness training, and one-on-one mentoring.
 HOPE serves individuals regardless of their race, age, ethnic background, or faith tradition.